Polymyalgia Rheumatica (PMR)

 What are symptoms and signs of polymyalgia rheumatica?

-How do health-care professionals diagnose polymyalgia rheumatica?
+How do health care professionals make a diagnosis of polymyalgia rheumatica?

 Find out what women really need.